-The area of the pitta dosha is the middle one third of the body so the treatment involved will work on this region.
+The area of the pitta dosha is the middle one-third of the body so the treatment involved will work on this region.

 The aggravated pitta is expelled out of the body by virechana,therapeutic purgation.

-The kapha dosha dominates the upper one third of the body and the nearest exit for the upper one third is the mouth so the aggravated kapha is expelled out of the body by vamana therapy or therapeutic vomiting.
+The kapha dosha dominates the upper one-third of the body and the nearest exit for the upper one-third is the mouth.
+So the aggravated kapha is expelled out of the body by vamana therapy or therapeutic vomiting.

 So far we have looked at treatments for the physical body.
 For complete health, we cannot ignore the psychic aspects.
 It is the vata dosha which specially affects one on the psychic level creating restlessness and anxiety.
 To calm down the vata dosha on the psychological level Ayurveda recommends relaxation and nourishing treatments.
 Vata aggravation always causes restlessness and depletion of nutrition.
 To harmonize the vata dosha on the psychological level and to calm down the restless mind Ayurveda recommends the shirodhara procedure.
-In this procedure a constant stream of fluid (medicated oil/ medicated milk/ buttermilk/ decoction of herbs) is allowed to fall on the forehead in a to and fro motion.
+In this procedure, a constant stream of fluid (medicated oil/ medicated milk/ buttermilk/ decoction of herbs) is allowed to fall on the forehead in a to and fro motion.

 According to Ayurveda the nose is the gateway of the brain.
-The medicines given through the nasal route – nasya, directly work on the brain.
+The medicines are given through the nasal route – nasya, directly work on the brain.
 So the nasal medicines nourish the brain tissues directly.
-Besides nourishing, Ayurveda also talks about certain cleansing nasyas which expel out the aggravated doshas from the head and neck region.
+Besides nourishing, Ayurveda also talks about certain cleansing nasyas which expel the aggravated doshas from the head and neck region.